 Fair enough, light can cause damage under certain conditions, and certain studies indicate that the most harmful part of the visible spectrum is blue light, which electronic devices emit to stay visible under bright conditions.
 But to what extent?

 An array of Eyewear and screen-protector companies are now selling products they claim can protect people from such harm.
 But some experts believe wearing blue light blocking glasses might be doing more damage than good.
-Color-enhancing sun lenses were all the rage a couple of years ago, but these types of lenses aren’t being tested for blue light.

 The Sales Pitch